nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Updating sales of drinks

-1. Update the sales of a drink item while all sales are being shown.
+1. Update the sales of one and several drink item while all sales are being shown.

     1. Prerequisites: List all sales using the `s-list` command.
 The full list of drinks sales will be shown.